eriwij123456/BidBrainTest/README.md

 1. Clone latest Branch
 2. Install the dependencies - npm install
 3. Start project - npm run dev

+Prioritized stuff that were solvable from experience or a few google searches.

+Could have implemented a few more features from P.2 but left them out to stay within a reasonable time frame.

+Tests of all sorts has been left out due to complete lack of knowledge...
 _____________________________________________

 **Features part 1**